softwareplace/springboot/README.md

 ---

 > Plugin created with the aim of facilitating and speeding up the process of configuring and initializing modularized
-> projects that use spring boot.
+> projects that use Spring Boot.
 By default, all plugin settings are based on the project using `Kotlin`, but also
 > giving
 > the option to also use `Java` or both.

 ## Setup

 ---

-> To add the plugin, having git already installed, run the command below inside the root directory of the project.
->
-> At top of `settings.gradle.kts` from root project, add the classpath configuration.
+> At the top of `settings.gradle.kts` from the root project, add the classpath configuration.

 ```kotlin
 buildscript {